El Huaso: The Last Rodeo

 A film by Carlo Guillermo Proto.
 Chile/Canada, 2012, 78 minutes.
 In English and Spanish with English subtitles.

-For classroom use in: Aging, Counseling, Death & Dying, Ethics, Family Relations, Health, Latin American Studies, Mental Health, Psychiatry, Psychology, Psychotherapy, Sociology, Suicide
+For classroom use in: Aging, Counseling, Death & Dying, Ethics, Family Relations, Health, Latin American Studies, Mental Health, Psychiatry, Psychology, Psychotherapy, Sociology, and Suicide.

 About the Film